finkelshtein/SunflowersWales/content/fundraising/26-10-2024-Maraphon_for_Ukraine/index.md

 Not only did she conquer the marathon, but she also raised over £1000 for Sunflowers Wales supporting the Ukrainian people! 🇺🇦🌻

 There’s still time to show your support and help make a difference—every donation counts!
-Let’s keep the momentum going! 💪 <a href="https://www.gofundme.com/f/first-marathon-to-support-ukraine-via-sunflowers-walesth" target="_blank">Fundraising link</a>
+Let’s keep the momentum going! 💪 <a href="https://www.gofundme.com/f/first-marathon-to-support-ukraine-via-sunflowers-walesth" target="_blank" rel="noopener noreferrer">Fundraising link</a>

 Sunflowers Wales – Standing Strong Together!